3d Modularity Revisited: Introduction, Background, and Summary

 \section{Introduction, Background, and Summary}

-In this beginning section we take a brief journey through the intricate connections between quantum modular forms, vertex operator algebras (VOAs), and three-manifold topological $\hat Z$- and $F_K$- invariants that have been studied in recent years, discussing their context in physics, number theory, and topology, and highlighting some of the aspects that are at present still mysterious.
+In this section we briefly summarize the intricate connections between quantum modular forms, vertex operator algebras (VOAs), and three-manifold topological $\hat Z$- and $F_K$- invariants that have been studied in recent years, discussing their context in physics, number theory, and topology, and highlighting some of the aspects that are at present still mysterious.
 Subsequently, we summarize the main results of this paper in less technical terms and describe the structure of the paper.